Lythom/react-redux-nojs/README.md

 # react-redux-nojs

+## Why you need universal app (Server side rendering)

+Universal ?
+Execute the same js in different environments :
+* On any js compatible client browser
+* In any nodejs script
+  * Ex: On a dynamic server
+  * Ex: In a static generation script
+* In any test suite

+### Usually mentionned

+* SEO
+* Performances (initial display earlier because the page arrive prerendered)

+### Why you really want it

+* Inclusiveness
+  * Older browers (ie6, ie7, ie8, olders android, windows phones)
+  * People that disable js on purpose
+  * Accessibility
+  * Robots that can perform actions for people (assistance, delegated use, tests)
+* Resilience
+  * Support server overload / fails by serving a static prerendered (from CDN, ngix, etc.)
+  * Support client fail (inclusiveness, client app js error)
+  * Both fails = still a static page that indicate that interactions are currently unavailable.
+  * Best experience is top-notch
+  * Worst experience is decent

 ## Objectives :

 * Build chain as a dependency
 * Server side rendering
 * Bleeding edge dev experience (hot reload, eslint, tests, import ressources as modules, ES6, JSX)
+* "Full" SSR

 ## Tried